BBN-Q/libaps2/doc/installation.rst

 	  program --bitFile=/path/to/bitfile (all other options will be prompted for) program --bitFile=/path/to/bitfile --ipAddr=192.168.2.2 --progMode=DRAM

 The executable will prompt the user for ip address and programming mode.
-The APS2 can boot from multiple locations: volatile DRAM; non-volatile flash or if all else fails a master backup in flash.
+The APS2 can boot from multiple locations: volatile DRAM;
+non-volatile flash or if all else fails a master backup in flash.
 The DRAM storage takes only a few seconds to program and is used for temporary booting for testing purposes.
 It will be lost on a power cycle.
 Once you are happy there are no issues with the new bitfile you can program it to the flash memory so the module will boot from the new firmware on a power cycle.
-This process involves erasing, writing and verifiying and takes several minutes.
+This process involves erasing, writing and verifying and takes several minutes.
 The backup firmware should only be programmed in the rare case BBN releases an update to the backup image.
+Should something catastrophic happen during programming (unplugging the ethernet cable) the module may drop to an extremely primitive firmware that will flash L1 and L2 in an alternating fashion.
+Should this happen contact BBN for assistance.

 .. rubric:: Footnotes